Currency

 USD: $ ^

-Recombinant human / mouse / rat / porcine NT-3 protein (Qk058)
+Recombinant human/mouse/rat/porcine NT-3 protein (Qk058)

-Neurotrophin 3 protein is part of the neurotrophin family and plays a crucial role in embryonic development and the maintenance and neuroprotection of the adult nervous system.
+Neurotrophin 3 (NT-3) protein is part of the neurotrophin family and plays a crucial role in embryonic development and the maintenance and neuroprotection of the adult nervous system.

 NT-3 protein is used in cell culture to promote the differentiation and survival of specific neural subpopulations in both the central nervous system and peripheral nervous system such as sensory neurons, cortical neurons, and oligodendrocytes.
 It is also involved in the maintenance of endothelial cells and myocardial cells.